Dawood Ibrahim: Location

 Ibrahim is previously assumed to be living in Pakistan and then in the United Arab Emirates.
 India says he has shifted to the Pakistan-Afghanistan border.
 Indian sources add that "Inter-Services Intelligence appeared extremely wary of the new US-Indo cooperation to fight terrorism."

 On 5 May 2015 MP Haribhai Chaudhary informed the Lok Sabha (the lower house of India's Parliament) that the whereabouts of Ibrahim were unknown.
 However, on 11 May, Rajnath Singh, the then Home Minister of India, told the parliament that Ibrahim was in Pakistan and he will bring him back to India.

 According to claims of Indian news media Times Now on 22 August 2015, Dawood was in Karachi, Pakistan.
-According to said media corporation, they had conversation with a woman in Karachi on 22 August 2015.
-Transcripts of conversations which were published on the news agency's website, in one conversation she said that she is Dawood's wife and "he is sleeping", while in the second conversation she said that there was no one by that name known to her.
+According to said media corporation, they had a conversation with a woman in Karachi on 22 August 2015.
+Transcripts of conversations which were published on the news agency's website, in one conversation she said that she is Dawood's wife and "he is sleeping", while in the second conversation, she said that there was no one by that name known to her.

 According to a dossier prepared by India in August 2015, to be handed over to Pakistan, Ibrahim has nine residences in Pakistan and has three Pakistani passports which he frequently uses to travel.

 On 22 August 2020, Pakistan issued two notifications sanctioning key terrorist figures.
 In it, three addresses of Dawood Ibrahim were listed "White House, Near Saudi Mosque, Clifton" in Karachi, Pakistan; in addition to "House Nu 37 – 30th Street – defence, Housing Authority, Karachi" and "Palatial bungalow in the hilly area of Noorabad in Karachi".
 Pakistan denied it was admitting he was in Pakistan, stating the notifications only contained what was listed in the list of sanctioned individuals and the entities belonging to the United Nations.
 He had been designated by the Al-Qaida and Taliban Sanctions Committee with those addresses in 2003.